djbpitt/collatexInstallation/collatex-installation.md

 #### Installing CollateX on Ubuntu Linux

-Type:
+The easiest way to install CollateX is with pip, a Python *package manager*.
+To test whether pip is available, type:

+    pip --version

+**[Should the following be "pip" or "pip3"?
+Should we say that all regular Python commands (python, pip, easy_install) should be followed by "3" when using Ubuntu Linux?
+For Python 3 on Ubuntu, do we install it as just "pip" but run it as "pip3"?]**

+If you get an error message, you need to install pip, which you can do by
+typing:

     sudo easy_install3 pip

-If you get an error message, try:
+If the system prompts you for your password after this (or any other) "sudo" command, provide it.
+If you still get an error message, you need to install easy_install3 in order to install pip in order to install other programs (sigh).
+Try:

     sudo apt-get install python3-setuptools
     sudo easy_install3 pip

+Once you have pip installed, type:

+    sudo pip install --pre collatex
+    sudo pip install python-levenshtein

 #### Installing CollateX on Microsoft Windows

-You need to know whether you are running 32-bit Windows (win32) or 64-bit Windows (win-amd64) in order to install the Python Levenshtein library, which is required by CollateX.
+The installation of CollateX itself is the same for all versions of Microsoft Windows, but you need to know whether you are running 32-bit Windows (win32) or 64-bit Windows (win-amd64) in order to install the Python Levenshtein library, which is required by CollateX.
 If you don’t know which version of Windows you are running, you can find out by clicking on the start button, then Control panel, and then System.
 In the section of the display labeled “System”, it will